Internet DRAFT - draft-peng-p2psip-snmp

 defined in SNMP, such as GetRequest, GetNextRequest, GetBulkRequest,

-Response, SetRequest, Trap, InformRequest.
+Response, SetRequest, Trap, and InformRequest.

 5. Overview of SNMP Usage